dizcza/pytorch-mighty/README.md

 * [EmbedderSDR](https://github.com/dizcza/EmbedderSDR) - encode images into binary Sparse Distributed Representation ([SDR](https://discourse.numenta.org/t/sparse-distributed-representations/2150)).
 * [sparse-representation](https://github.com/dizcza/sparse-representation) - Basis Pursuit solvers for the P0- and P1-problems, which encode the data into sparse vectors of high dimensionality.

+Check-out more examples on http://85.217.171.57:8097.
+Give your browser a few minutes to parse the json data.